keruDev/postit-rs/README.md

 Alias: `postit conf <COMMAND>`

 Used to manage the config file.
-These are the available commands:
+These are the available subcommands:
 - `init`: creates the `.postit.toml` file.
 - `edit`: executes the editor (`EDITOR` env var) to change configs.
 - `drop`: deletes the config file (default values will be used at runtime).